ibm-cloud-docs/apiconnect/tutorials/tut_secure_id_secret_bm.md

 ## Objective
 {: #object_tut_secure_id_secret_bm}
-This tutorial guides you through securing your API with a Client ID and a Client Secret.
+This tutorial guides you through securing your API in API Connect V5 with a Client ID and a Client Secret.
 When applications are registered in your Developer Portal, a Client ID is generated to identify the application.
 Optionally, a Client Secret (which serves as a password) can also be generated.
 Applications need to supply the Client ID and Client Secret keys when they call your API.

 ## Prerequisites